Únase a nuestra red nacional de mudanzas Conozca más

 Ensure the site is level and adequately shielded from strong winds to provide a stable environment for your bees.

-If you don’t know where to setup your colony, read our post on where to set up your hives
+If you don’t know where to set up your colony, read our post on where to set up your hives.

 Also, assess the hive-site for access to sunlight, as bees thrive in sunlit areas.
 This will help them to regulate their temperature and produce honey more efficiently.